Private Consumption Index (%YoY)

 conditions • indicators • outlook

-Press Release on the Economic and Monetary Conditions for March and Q1/2025
+Press Release on the Economic and Monetary Conditions for May 2025

 Economic Outlook